School of Humanities, Language and Global Studies

 Yvonne Reddick began her career with an Early Career Fellowship at the University of Warwick.
 There, she founded an interdisciplinary, international Environmental Studies Research Network with funding from the Engineering and Physical Sciences Research Council.

-For her poetry, Reddick has received a Northern Writer’s Award (2016), the Mslexia magazine women’s poetry pamphlet prize (2017), a Hawthornden Fellowship (2017), a commendation in the National Poetry Competition, the Poetry Society’s inaugural Peggy Poole Award and a Creative Futures Literary Award (2018) and first prize in Ambit journal’s poetry competition (2019).
+For her poetry, Reddick has received a Northern Writer’s Award (2016), the Mslexia magazine women’s poetry pamphlet prize (2017), a Hawthornden Fellowship (2017), a commendation in the National Poetry Competition, the Poetry Society’s inaugural Peggy Poole Award, a Creative Futures Literary Award (2018) and first prize in Ambit journal’s poetry competition (2019).
 Her third pamphlet, Translating Mountains (Seren 2017) was selected as a favourite pamphlet of the year in the Times Literary Supplement.
 Her poetry pamphlet Spikenard (Smith/Doorstop 2019) was selected for publication by former Poet Laureate, Carol Ann Duffy.
 Spikenard was picked as a best pamphlet of early 2019 in the London Review of Books.
-Reddick’s work appears in literary magazines such as The Guardian, The New Statesman, PN Review, Stand, The North, Mslexia and The Compass.
+Reddick’s work appears in newspapers and magazines such as The Guardian, The New Statesman, PN Review, Stand, The North, Mslexia and The Compass.
 She has translated work by major Swiss poets such as Philippe Jaccottet and Maurice Chappaz into English, and her own poetry has been translated into Greek, Swedish, French, Chinese, Hungarian, German and Italian.
-She is an associate member of the poetry journal Magma.
+She is an associate editor at the poetry journal Magma.

 Reddick’s impact work focuses on helping bereaved people to write poetry, expressing their emotions and achieving creative benefits.
 Stakeholders in the Writing for Wellbeing: Poetry, Grief and Healing project include the NHS Lancashire Recovery College, St Catherine’s Hospice, the Harris Museum, Gallery and Library, Poetry in Aldeburgh festival and Magma poetry journal.
-Further recipients of writing workshops and workshop materials include Poetry in Aldeburgh, the Arvon Foundation, hospices and bereavement charities.
-This research draws on the elegies for her father in her award-winning pamphlet Translating Mountains, and the edited poetry journal Magma issue 75, on the theme of loss.
+Further recipients of writing workshops and workshop materials include the Arvon Foundation, hospices and bereavement charities.
+This research draws on the elegies for Reddick’s father in her award-winning pamphlet Translating Mountains, and the edited poetry journal Magma issue 75, on the theme of loss.
 For this issue of Magma, Reddick led an interdisciplinary research collaboration between poets, psychologists and counsellors, resulting in the creation of new commissioned poems for the issue.
 This research is funded by the Arts Council England.